Abe calls for peaceful resolution of Hong Kong crisis in meeting with China vice president | The Japan Times

 Abe and Wang agreed to step up preparations for Xi’s state visit to Japan scheduled for next spring, and to make it a “meaningful” one, according to the ministry.

-Abe and South Korean Prime Minister Lee Nak-yon are set to meet Thursday, when attention will focus on whether they can find ways to stem the sharp worsening of bilateral ties over wartime history and trade.
+Abe and South Korean Prime Minister Lee Nak-yon are set to meet Thursday, when attention will focus on whether they can find ways to stem the sharp worsening of bilateral ties over wartime history and trade issues.

 “It is not something that a word or two can dramatically (resolve),” Lee told South Korean reporters in Tokyo, referring to the current situation.
 “The goal is to create an atmosphere that can promote dialogue, at maximum.”